lociii/homeassistant-config/README.md

 # My HomeAssistant setup

 Hi, I'm Jens and this is how I set up my home automation using HomeAssistant.
+One of the main targets is to use devices which don't rely on cloud services wherever possible.

 ## HomeAssistant environment